Rohit-Agarwal-Khitchdee/EngagementManager/README.md

 Modal UIs are kybd-only and do not break screen-space into sub-windows.
 Modal UIs are efficient for 2 reasons:
 1. Not having to use the mouse in the interaction is the primary contributor.
-This app demonstrates this.
+This app is a source-code navigation/editing app.
+A comparison with your IDE of choice such as XCode, Visual Studio, Code::Blocks or CodeLite demonstrates this efficiency advantage.
 2. Not breaking screen-space into sub-windows means each screen is a lot simpler and the app gets to use the entire screen for its layout.
-Instead of a spatial segregation of screen-space, a temporal segration is used.
+Instead of a spatial segregation of screen-space, a temporal segregation is used.
 Different modes of operation run the UI at different times.
 So app complexity is distributed over time, not screen-space.